amitm29/Neural-Network-from-scratch/README.md

 # Neural-Network-from-scratch
-This notebook contains a neural network model created from scratch
+This notebook contains a neural network model created from scratch using **numpy** library.